 Matthew Leyba and Leyba Defense are available to answer your questions and give you peace of mind.
 We will work with you to build your legal defense.
 We can challenge your DUI blood test with the intention of getting your charges reduced or dismissed.

 Each of our clients gets the personal attention of lead attorney Matthew Leyba.
-Leyba Defense PLLC is recognized as a leading DUI and criminal law firm with an outstanding track record.
+Leyba Defense PLLC is recognized as a leading DUI and a criminal law firm with an outstanding track record.
 We will fight for your innocence.